odinhg/Dentology-TDA-for-Dentists/README.md

 ### Teeth Counting Pipeline

 We are currently developing the Teeth Counting Pipeline (TCP).
 TCP is a cutting-edge tool for counting the number of teeth in a patient's mouth.
 It uses Persistent Homology to analyze the topological features of the patient's dental X-ray image.
-The TCP will also be able to inform the dentist if the patient has teeth at all, saving valuable time and resources in these cases.
+The TCP will also be able to inform the dentist if the patient has any teeth at all, saving valuable time and resources in these cases.

 ---

-## Installation
+## Installation and Usage
 Clone the repository:
 ```bash
 git clone https://github.com/odinhg/Dentology-TDA-for-Dentists